 However, there are things to like about OneMain Financial:

 - OneMain Financial is a direct lender with more than 1,100 branches nationwide.

 - Their rates are reasonable for a lender that approves credit scores as low as 600.

 - OneMain Financial has fixed interest rates, so you know how much your loan payments will be every month.

 - They offer fast funding options.
-If you are approved before 12:00 pm, you could get your money within the same day of applying.
+Apply before 12:00 pm, and you could get your money within the same day of applying.

 - You have the option of driving to your local branch to deal with a loan officer in person.